-When your potatoes arrive, store them in a cool, light place (the refrigerator will not do) if you are not ready to plant them.
+When your potatoes arrive, store them in a cool, light place (the refrigerator will not do) until you are ready to plant them.
 The best planting time is two weeks before last frost; if planted too early, the shoots can be damaged by freezing temperatures (although they will usually regrow).
-Give them a soil that is deeply dug and moderately fertile, to which compost, neither manure nor lime have been added within the last year.
+Give them a soil that is deeply dug and moderately fertile, to which no compost, manure or lime have been added within the last year.
 Clay soil should be lightened by adding compost and or peat moss.

 The "mini-tubers" you have received will produce excellent yields when planted whole.
 Plant in rows 30 inches apart at a distance of 12 inches apart in the row, 2 to 4 inches deep.
 Hill them with soil as they grow, to keep the ones near the surface from "greening".
 The easiest way to do this is to plant in a shallow trench, then hoe soil around them from time to time as the plants grow taller